 5 Free Things To Do In Athens If You're On A Budget

-Stroll Through Plaka
+Walk Through Plaka

 Plaka, known as the "Neighborhood of the Gods," is the oldest district in Athens, nestled right beneath the Acropolis.
 This charming area is famous for its narrow cobblestone streets, traditional Greek tavernas, and boutique shops.
 Walking through Plaka feels like stepping back in time—ancient ruins, neoclassical buildings, and Byzantine churches are scattered throughout, offering a truly immersive experience in Athens' history.